 “Noguchi envisioned creating a fluid and timeless work that would appear to move as the sun does, creating a kind of dialogue between the real sun and the artwork itself…Black Sun reflects the artist’s interest in circular shapes and in outdoor environments for sculpture.
 Noguchi rendered the stone to echo the organic forms found in nature.”

 NOTES: Some speculate that Soundgarden came up with the name of their hit song ‘Black Hole Sun‘ from the Black Sun sculpture in Volunteer Park, but I can’t find any firm information to back that up.
 The band however did take its name from the A Sound Garden sculpture near Magnusson Park (according to several online sources).

-Have you ever checked out Black Sun?
+Have you ever checked out the sculpture in Volunteer Park?
 What do you think of it?
 We’d love to hear from you!
-Leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also visit Seattle Bloggers for more cool places to experience in the Emerald City!